nguyenvukhang/kitty2/docs/protocol-extensions.rst

 Terminal protocol extensions
 ===================================

-|kitty| has extensions to the legacy terminal protocol, to enable advanced
+|alatty| has extensions to the legacy terminal protocol, to enable advanced
 features.
 These are typically in the form of new or re-purposed escape codes.
-While these extensions are currently |kitty| specific, it would be nice to get some of them adopted more broadly, to push the state of terminal emulators forward.
+While these extensions are currently |alatty| specific, it would be nice to get some of them adopted more broadly, to push the state of terminal emulators forward.